-Hurd's exit put the GOP ahead of its pace when 34 of its members stepped aside before the last elections — the party's biggest total since at least 1930.
-It also underscored how Republicans are struggling to cope with life as the House minority party, today's razor-sharp partisanship and Trump's tantrums and tweets.
+Hurd's exit puts the GOP ahead of its pace in 2018, when 34 of its members declined to seek reelection — the party's most retirements since at least 1930.
+It also underscored a distaste among many Republicans for life as the House minority party, today's razor-sharp partisanship and Trump's tantrums and tweets.

 "There's a mood of tremendous frustration with the lack of accomplishment," Rep. Paul Mitchell, R-Mich., said in an interview this week, days after stunning colleagues when he said he's leaving after just two House terms.
-"Why run around like a crazy man when the best you can hope is maybe you'll see some change at the margins?"
+Mitchell, 62, blamed leaders of both parties for prioritizing politics over problem solving.

-He also expressed frustration with Trump's tweets last month telling four Democratic congresswomen of color — including his Michigan colleague, Rep. Rashida Tlaib — to "go back" to their home countries, though all are American.
+Mitchell also criticized Trump's tweets last month telling four Democratic congresswomen of color — including his Michigan colleague, Rep. Rashida Tlaib — to "go back" to their home countries, though all are American.
 The tweet was "below the behavior of leadership that will lead this country to a better place," Mitchell said.

-Hurd, 41, was a leader in a failed bipartisan effort last year, opposed by Trump, to help young immigrants brought to the U.S. illegally stay in this country.
-He was also among just four Republicans to last month back a Democratic condemnation of Trump's "go back" insult as racist.
+Hurd was a leader in a failed bipartisan effort last year, opposed by Trump, to help young immigrants brought to the U.S. illegally to be able to stay in this country.
+He was also among four Republicans to back a Democratic condemnation of Trump's "go back" insult as racist.

-Just a day earlier, Rep. Michael Conaway, R-Texas, also said he won't seek reelection, which he attributed to his loss of a leadership role atop his beloved House Agriculture Committee.
+Rep. Michael Conaway, R-Texas, said Wednesday he won't seek reelection, which he attributed to his loss of a leadership role atop his beloved House Agriculture Committee.
 Conaway, 71, represents a central Texas district that is safe Republican territory.